 Although specific timing varies based on the plant species selected, most vegetation should be planted in early-to-mid spring (when the growing season has started and moisture levels are relatively high) to promote root growth and successful plant establishment.
 Beachgrass, however, typically does best when planted in unfrozen ground from mid-November through early April, except in areas exposed to strong wind or waves, where it should be planted in early spring to reduce the likelihood it will be washed or blown away in winter storms.

-Irrigation systems, such as aerial heads, are good for providing water to large areas of plugs and seeds, while soaker hoses and drip tubing are effective for supporting container plantings, such as shrubs.
+Temporary irrigation systems, such as aerial heads, are good for providing water to large areas of plugs and seeds, while soaker hoses and drip tubing are effective for supporting container plantings, such as shrubs.
 A timer may be appropriate to deliver a sufficient amount of water (enough to infiltrate well into the soil to help plants develop deep roots) at desired times (often early morning when less water is lost to the heat of the day).
-Any irrigation system should be temporary—the irrigation lines should be left at the surface (so soils will not be disturbed when the lines are removed) and the system should be removed at a determined time (such as when a local Conservation Commission issues a Certificate of Compliance for the project around year 3).
-Permanent irrigation systems are unnecessary and are not recommended, not only because established plants become more self-sufficient (with the exception of times of drought), but also because excess water from permanent irrigation systems generally exacerbates dune and bank erosion.
+The temporary irrigation lines should be left at the surface (so soils will not be disturbed when the lines are removed) and the system should be removed at a determined time (such as when a local Conservation Commission issues a Certificate of Compliance for the project around year 3).

 Because sandy soils are typically dry and lack nutrients, it may be necessary to add some organic matter such as compost before planting.
 For coastal settings, it is appropriate to select plants that require little fertilizer.
 If the plant label indicates that fertilizer is needed the first year, use only the minimum amount necessary and use slow-release fertilizers composed of water-soluble materials to prevent coastal water pollution.
 On artificial or nourished dunes where sand has been brought in from off-site, a limited application of time-release fertilizer 30 days after planting is often needed.